The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Nevertheless, one can still implement PatchNorm as shown in \textit{Figs.}~\ref{Fig:Convolution1}~and~\ref{Fig:Convolution2}.
 These are insightful examples, as despite PatchNorm being structurally identical to the batched-affine case, the implicit assumptions fundamentally differ, and subsequent outcomes are markedly different.

+The results indicate that, despite being arithmetically identical to the affine structural solutions, PatchNorm's performance is not largely superior to that of other normalisers like the previous wide margin --- instead performing well but more comparable.

+Overall, over the $160$ networks tested, with $32$ unqiue convolutional networks, the results show that PatchNorm remains successful, but more comparable to existing normalisers, showing that other norms can slightly outperform it.

-Overall, these results may be surprising, since superficially PatchNorm is identical to the affine divergence correction, which was previously shown to work well but did not outperform other normalisers in convolutional testing.
-This directly indicates the breakdown of the single-sample-like approximation, more appropriately the single-patch approximation for convolution, which held over prior batched affine experiments.
-Hence, such a result is conceptually significant.
+This may be surprising since, superficially, PatchNorm is identical to the affine divergence correction, which was previously shown to work well by a large margin.

+This likely indicates the breakdown of the single-sample-like approximation, more appropriately the single-patch approximation for convolution, which held over prior batched affine experiments.
+Hence, such a result may also be conceptually significant.

 This suggests that these interactions cannot be neglected in approximation, a suggestion directly supported by the empirical results.
 As discussed, this is likely due to either non-linear mixing of patches, repeated numerical values in the unfolding, or differences in backpropagated gradients from activation to activation arising from repeated unfolding values.
-The explanation may be one of or a combination of these factors, as these are how convolution differs from the batched-affine success.
+The explanation may be one of or a combination of these factors, as these delineate how convolution differs from the batched-affine success.

 Whether this interpatch dependency also explains why convolution \textit{typically} empirically favours BatchNorm over other normalisers, and why this differs from affine networks, may be explored in this multi-patch ideal-effective consideration, as BatchNorm may offer a better mitigation here perhaps due to $\operatorname{Var}\left\|\vec{x}\right\|^2$ damping.